 - Kevin McCloud, presenter of Grand Designs.

-Working in unison with their environment, they brought fresh purpose to the materials and resources offered up by their surroundings – utilising timber from their woodland, rocks from the original excavation site, and steam bending talents from their team.
+Working in unison with the environment, the project brought fresh purpose to the materials and resources offered up by the Cornish surroundings – utilising timber from the woodland, rocks from the original excavation site, and steam bending talents from the Tom Raffield team.

 From paper plans to the finishing touches, every inch of the build was thought through in meticulous detail.
 Whether it was the eco-concrete flooring laid underfoot, ground-source heat pumps to keep the space warm, or the wood waste put aside to create new pieces of furniture to fill their home (many of which feature in the range today) – time, consideration, and experimentation characterised every decision made, and design undertaken.
 A huge thank you to Chris Strike of RA Design, who helped us design the house.